 - The consumption of fresh fruits and vegetables washed in tap water is another possible point for the introduction of bacteria.
 If the water in the area is contaminated you may want to take extra precautions.

-- Special water purification tablets containing iodine or chlorine will kill most water borne viruses and bacteria but not all.
+- Special purification tablets containing iodine or chlorine will kill most water borne viruses and bacteria but not all.
 If you are going on an expedition to uncharted territories these tablets are good additions to the essential things to pack.

 Generally, Costa Ricans do not drink carbonated beverages as North Americans would.
 Instead, they enjoy a local drink called a ‘Granizado’.
 Made with shaved ice, mixed with condensed milk, or powdered milk, and diced fruit stirred in on some occasions.

-If you have any questions or concerns regarding your health, or comfort, whilst visiting Costa Rica please ask our staff at Blue River Resort & Hot Springs.
+If you have any questions or concerns regarding your health, or comfort, whilst visiting Costa Rica please ask our staff at Blue River Costa Rica Resort & Hot Springs.
 Your welfare is our main concern here at the Blue River Resort and Hot Springs; here you will get a first-hand opportunity to see the mineral rich water of the real Blue River.